Share

 Postoperative hyperinflammation management

-Help control post-surgical hyperinflammation and multi-organ dysfunction.
-When undergoing major surgical procedures, patients often experience a transient inflammatory response that should be considered physiological.
+During major surgical procedures, patients often experience a transient inflammatory response that is considered physiological.

-By removal of excessive cytokines, CytoSorb Therapy can help to stabilize hemodynamics through:
+By adsorption of excessive cytokines, CytoSorb Therapy can help to stabilize hemodynamics through:

 Attenuation of hyperinflammation